MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Create a new mapping

 If your project does not have all of the attributes you wish to map, you can add a new mapping.

-1. Choose **Add mapping.** On a mapping screen, choose **Add mapping**.
-This will add a new line at the bottom of the map table.
+Note that at the bottom of your set of tasks is an empty task line.

-2. Select the attributes you wish to map.
+1. Select the attribute for each source you wish to add.

 ## Run a project